-DIY Blogs – at any social gathering, once people discover how I am gainfully employed, the conversation always turns to blogs.
-So, I am dedicating this blog to people who know they need to write one but struggle to know why they should, what to write and most importantly, how to write them.
+This blog is dedicated to people who know they need to write one but struggle to know why they should, what to write and how to write a DIY blog.

-Arguably the number one reason to blog is to attract Google’s algorithms and feature higher on their search engine results page (SERPS).
+Arguably the number one reason is to attract Google’s algorithms and feature higher on their search engine results page (SERPS).
 Nobody wants to trawl though pages and pages of SERPS – the majority of us only look at the first page.
-Although, I do think if you are looking for skilled individuals and not a large corporation, it is always worth looking through more than just the first page as many a talent is lost somewhere in a SERP.
+However, if you are looking for skilled individuals and not a large corporation, do look further than just the first page.
+Many a talent is lost somewhere in a SERP.

-The second most important reason is to impart knowledge — not to sell.
+The second most important reason: to impart knowledge — not to sell.
 If you’re looking for a hard sell with immediate effect, go knocking on people’s doors.
 A well written blog will create revenue but in a roundabout manner.
-You need to show the world you are a trusted authority on your subject and help people through imparting your wisdom.
+You need to demonstrate you are a trusted authority and help people through sharing your wisdom.
 Google respects well written DIY blogs — not pieces of illiterate rubbish.
-Keyword stuffing is not allowed anymore and your site will be penalised if you try this old school trick to gain exposure.
-Essentially Google became rather annoyed at web content turning into complete drivel just for people to earn money from advertising.
-Therefore they changed the nature of blogs; content must be interesting and relevant, the better the content, the more likely Google will recognise you.
-Keywords should and must be used naturally and grammatically correctly within a sentence.
-Each time someone clicks on your blog you gain brand exposure, create trust between you and your reader and Google respects your hard work and effort.

 First, why are you writing DIY blogs?
 What information do you feel others need to know?
 I’m a content and copy writer who has written blogs for companies when they are too busy.
 However, on this occasion I’m writing this blog to help people use my writing experience to enhance their blog writing knowledge, create their own DIY blogs, and therefore if they have the time and inclination, become a skilled blogger, not needing to employ the likes of me!